gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-03/index.md

 BACKWARDS INCOMPATIBLE CHANGE

 The `s3-static-website` module now enables server-side encryption by default.
 The encryption settings can be configured by a new input variable called `server_side_encryption_configuration`.
-If you'd like to disable server-side encryption, set `server_side_encryption_configuration = []`.
+If you&apos;d like to disable server-side encryption, set `server_side_encryption_configuration = []`.

 </div>